Music for the Nintendo Gameboy. mp3 submission is allowed but not recommended. Submit hardware compatible files, if possible.

 7. Run LSDj, load up the song.
 Voila!

 Runs gbs and vgm with the game emu player component (downloaded separately).

 8kb; Game music emu, which vlc comes with by default, is supposed to run gbs and vgm files.

 Vba-m is a gameboy emulator, so accordingly, it runs .gb files.
 Honestly, any emulator (that works) should be fine for .gb files.
 Whereas,

 Modding is extremely popular in the Game Boy scene, and for good reason—there are plentiful amounts of aftermarket parts available and no shortage of different modifications that one can do to a given Game Boy console.
 Almost every mod requires some amount of soldering, but if you don't know how, fear not—modded systems can easily be purchased from sites like eBay or Etsy.
 This section lists and summarizes some of the ways you can modify your Game Boy.

 Most models have a headphone output, but it is not very "clean"—the sound is often muddied with hissing, buzzing, or white noise.
-To fix this, one can perform the "ProSound" mod.
+To fix this, one can perform the "ProSound" mod (which is nothing more than adding a line-out jack).
 The specific steps depend on which Game Boy you intend to perform this mod on, but it typically involves tapping the sound output directly from the CPU or volume wheel and wiring it to the headphone jack, additional RCA jacks, or a new headphone jack.
 The latter two require shell modification, and may be difficult on more compact models such as the Game Boy Pocket or Game Boy Color.
 To find a tutorial for performing this mod on your Game Boy, simply search for "[Game Boy model] ProSound mod" on your search engine of choice.
 If you intend to make your songs on real hardware or at least make hardware recordings, this modification is a must.